YoutacRandS-VA/Web-Design/Assignment 1/README.md

 Tables are used to organize data onto rows or columns in web pages.
 Each table cell is defined by a <td> and an </td> tag.
 The content of the table cell is between the <td> and </td> tags.
 Each table row begins with a <tr> tag and ends with a </tr> tag.

-Unordered (bulleted) lists are defined by the HTML <ul> tag.
+Unordered (bulleted) lists are defined by the HTML 'ul' tag.

-Document titles are defined by the <title> element.
+Document titles are defined by the 'title' element.

-The visible part of the HTML document is between the <body> and the </body> tags.
+The visible part of the HTML document is between the 'body' and the '/body' tags.

 ## Student Information